-&lt;sup>40 Reading the beth as a beth constitutionis avoids the contradicting places for the exile.
+$^{40}$ Reading the beth as a beth constitutionis avoids the contradicting places for the exile.

-The sacrifices made impossible to Israel correspond exactly to the accusation, which Hos $9:1a\beta-2$ puts forward, when it localizes the guilt on the "threshing floor" and the "wine vat."
-The words $\pi$ and $\pi$ are ambiguous; they do not only denote "corn" and "wine" but resound the names of the deities Dagon and Tirash.
-Has the looks like mere agricultural work is at the same time cultic veneration of deities different from YHWH, so that the accusation in $9:1a\beta$ , $1b\alpha$ makes sense: "you have played the whore, forsaking your God.
+The sacrifices made impossible to Israel correspond exactly to the accusation, which Hos 9:1a $\beta$ -2 puts forward, when it localizes the guilt on the "threshing floor" and the "wine vat."
+The words $\pi$ and $\pi$ and $\pi$ are ambiguous; they do not only denote "corn" and "wine" but resound the names of the deities Dagon and Tirash.
+What looks like mere agricultural work is at the same time cultic veneration of deities different from YHWH, so that the accusation in 9:1a $\beta$ , 1b $\alpha$ makes sense: "you have played the whore, forsaking your God.
 You have loved a prostitute's wages."
 The punishment corresponds to the guilt.
 The ambiguity of the people in relation to Dagon and Tirash makes it impossible to sacrifice the gifts (grain and wine) it had expected from these forces to the God of Israel.
 The sequence on the cult ends in Hos 9:5 with a double question, which is, of course, a rhetorical question, since the answers to it have already been given in the negative imperatives of Hos 9:1: there will not be any festival of YHWH.